so1n/rap/README.md

 ```
 ## 3.6.middleware
 `rap` currently supports 2 types of middleware::
-- Conn middleware: Used when creating conn, such as limiting the total number of links, etc...
+- Conn middleware: Used when creating transport, such as limiting the total number of links, etc...
   reference [block.py](https://github.com/so1n/rap/blob/master/rap/server/middleware/conn/block.py),
-  The `dispatch` method will pass in a conn object, and then determine whether to release it according to the rules (return await self.call_next(conn)) or reject it (await conn.close)
+  The `dispatch` method will pass in a transport object, and then determine whether to release it according to the rules (return await self.call_next(transport)) or reject it (await transport.close)
 - Message middleware: only supports normal function calls (no support for `Channel`), similar to the use of `starlette` middleware
   reference [access.py](https://github.com/so1n/rap/blob/master/rap/server/middleware/msg/access.py)
   Message middleware will pass in 4 parameters: request(current request object), call_id(current invoke id), func(current invoke function), param(current parameter) and request to return call_id and result(function execution result or exception object)